 - Groundbreaking research on homophobia and HIV/AIDS stigma in Jamaica that served as the basis for expert witness testimony in precedent-setting deportation cases for clients represented by Yale, Columbia and NYU law schools, organizations such as the National Immigration Justice Center and law firms such as Sidley Austin, LLP.

 - Editorial board member for the American Journal of Public Health and other leading journals in health and social welfare, and has been on the board of directors for health and social welfare organizations.

 Dr. White was born in the UK, grew up in Jamaica and Canada, and has spent the past two decades on the west coast of the United States.
-An elite athlete in her youth in Canada, she was a champion sprinter and long jumper, and also played field hockey, netball and swam for her high school teams.
+An elite athlete in her youth, she was a champion sprinter and long jumper, and also played field hockey, netball and swam for her high school teams in Canada and Jamaica.
 Her passion for exploring cultures and places has taken her around the globe.
 She loves the outdoors and is an avid hiker, sailor, kayaker, and a neophyte diver.
+When her schedule allows she also models and acts.
 She is the mother of one daughter.